 The American Journal of Clinical Nutrition January, 2001;73:123-126 tied in waist measurement with the onset of Type 2 diabetes regardless of age and that in women, the rate of heart disease rose as both BMI and waist circumference increased.
 But that is just the tip of the iceberg.

-POT GUTS??
-Men over 40 inches and women over 35 inches waist size show clear signs of auto intoxication.
-Many organs, including the stomach are forced into abnormal positions and sizes.
-The transverse colon droops and collects biophysical "trash".
-Nutrients cannot be absorbed through the intestinal walls because they are blocked with ,junk and hardened mucous.
-Fungus is better able too invade, sustain and transform into parasites, within the body.
+Fungus is better able to invade, sustain and transform into parasites, within the body.
 Intestinal diseases, including polyps, are most often symptoms of a polluted colon, massive amounts of parasites and thriving unhealthy bacteria.
 Toxins back up into kidneys, liver, lungs and brain.

-Here is great picture from a colon hygienist showing how a large stomach can be ever so much more than just fat.
-Click here for the PDF of an impacted intestine and what is beneath many a large stomach or pot gut or email us for a .jpg picture.
+Here is a great picture from a colon hygienist showing how a large stomach can be ever so much more than just fat.
+(Picture : https://optimalbreathing.com/pages/toxic-mega-colon )

 The Erasmus University Medical School in the Netherlands is still showing a correlation between type 2 diabetes and the risk of dementia and Alzheimer's disease.
 Apparently persons with diabetes have double the risk of developing dementia.
 The risk is especially high if they are insulin users.
 Ott, et.al., Neurology, 1999 Vol 53(9), 1937-1942.

-What to do?
 Handle the digestion, learn to breathe better, take E3Live, exercise, use an internal cleanser and increase your percentage of raw living foods to at least 75% making sure that the majority is not rich and excessively fat-bearing.
-Try a certain form of iodine (my belly fat started disappearing) and see if you perk up or tale off like a rocket.
+Try a certain form of iodine (my belly fat started disappearing) and see if you perk up or take off like a rocket.